cbroms/thoughts/wm/states-ive-been-to.md

 - South Dakota
 - Wyoming
 - Arizona
+- Georgia
 - South Carolina
-- Georgia
+- North Carolina
 - Michigan

-States I've not spent a night in, but have been to (stepped foot in, at a minimum):
+States I haven't spent a night in, but have been to (for a few hours, at a minimum):

 - West Virginia
+- Maryland
 - Nevada
 - Idaho
 - Ohio
 - Minnesota
-- North Carolina
 - Iowa
 - Indiana